Find your Dream Job

 How to Leverage Your “Spare” Time

 Whether you are 24 or 54, your full-time job is to look for a job when you are out of work.
 However, an extended period of unemployment does not look good either.
 If you are out of work for a while, it makes sense to try and do some volunteer work.
-While volunteering in your industry would be the most useful, it is generally not practical (unless you are an attorney, health care worker or accountant).
+While volunteering in your industry would be the most useful, it is generally not practical (unless you are an attorney, health care worker, or accountant).
 Having a solid volunteer position on your resume will show that you are active and making good use of your time.
 You can also consider contract roles and part-time employment to fill the gap.

 It’s All About Money

 Lots to consider when you are out of work, like paying your bills.
 Chances are if you are in your 50’s you’ve saved some money (granted, retirement savings) but of course, this is not always the case.
 The second thing you should do (the first being “apply for unemployment”) is to examine your fixed costs (stuff like rent/mortgage, utilities, credit card payments, etc.) and figure out what you need to do to meet these expenses.
 Many lenders will work with you if you’ve generally paid on time and are in a tough situation.
 Discretionary spending is easier to control, but how much less do you want to eat?
-So, now is a good time to examine your entire budget and figure what is absolutely necessary versus what you can do without.
+So, now is a good time to examine your entire budget and figure out what is necessary versus what you can do without.

 Starting Your Own Business